jvilk/BrowserFS/README.md

 Browser compatibility
 ---------------------
-At the moment, BrowserFS has been tested to work in the following browsers:
+At the moment, BrowserFS has been tested to work in the latest version of the following browsers:

 * Chrome
 * Firefox
 * Safari
 * Opera

+We plan to test additional browsers soon, once we have a few fully-functioning backends in the above-listed browsers.
+Compatibility is an important goal for us.

-However, not all file system backends support all browsers.
+However, note that not all file system backends support all browsers.
+For example, if the browser does not have `localStorage` support, the `localStorage` backend will not work properly.
 To check if a file system supports the current browser at runtime, use the `isAvailable` method on the file system.

+Once we have a number of backends working, we will have composite backends that will dynamically fall back to the best-available backend for the current browser.

 Differences from Node
 ---------------------